Overview

 Filter the table by GenAI Rating, Manual Decision, or Agreement.

-Download the Agreement Report as a spreadsheet file.
+Download the table as a spreadsheet file.

 Document Preview